akapa/escher-request/README.md

 # escher-request

-We wanted to make it easier to work with escher requests, so this packgage provides a alternative to using packages like `escher-suiteapi-js`, `escher-auth`, `escher-keypool` and `koa-escher-auth`.
+We wanted to make it easier to work with escher requests.
+This packgage provides a alternative to using packages like `escher-suiteapi-js`, `escher-auth`, `escher-keypool` and `koa-escher-auth`.

 ## Setup